 WordPress works with the theme, which determines the appearance and looks of your site on the frontend.
 Using a theme not only aligns your content well with your site space but also makes it friendly for users.

-However, HTML static site requires you to use your own Cascading Style Sheets (CSS) to control your site appearance.
+However, an HTML static site requires you to use your own Cascading Style Sheets (CSS) to control your site appearance.
 So, the first problem is that you need to have incredible expertise to manage your site’s appearance using CSS.

 Secondly, even if you are a professional, it will consume a lot of time when you make radical changes.
 Although the CSS frameworks can speed up the process, you need to be an expert in using it efficiently.